icilundi/ha-sia-transmitter/README.md

-# Home Assistant SIA Transmitter
+# Home Assistant SIA Transmitter WIP

 A custom integration that enables Home Assistant to be used as an SIA transmitter.